colindresj/saffron/README.md

 [![Build Status](https://travis-ci.org/colindresj/saffron.svg?branch=v0.2.2)](https://travis-ci.org/colindresj/saffron)
 [![Gem Version](https://badge.fury.io/rb/saffron.svg)](http://badge.fury.io/rb/saffron)

-> A simple sass mixin library for animations and transitions.
+> A simple Sass mixin library for animations and transitions.

-Saffron is a collection of sass mixins and helpers that make adding CSS3 animations and transitions much simpler.
+Saffron is a collection of Sass mixins and helpers that make adding CSS3 animations and transitions much simpler.
-Just include a mixin in your sass declaration, then set any configuration using variables and mixin parameters.
+Just include a mixin in your Sass declaration, then set any configuration using variables and mixin parameters.

 ###Requirements
 Sass 3.2+